How to request a new Tree Preservation Order (TPO)

 You cannot use our online from to:

-- order protection on hedges, shrubs, or bushes
+- request protection on hedges, shrubs, or bushes

 - stop approved building development or infrastructure improvements

-- order protection on every tree in a neighbourhood
+- request protection on every tree in a neighbourhood

-We are only issuing new TPOs on trees which are at risk.
-We are unable to issue precautionary TPOs.
-If you are concerned about the retention of a tree or group of trees, please check if the tree(s) are already:
+We are only issuing new TPOs if it is expedient in the interests of amenity.
+If you are concerned about the retention of a tree or group of trees, please check if the tree(s) are not already:

 - protected via a conservation area